-Discharging the duties and responsibilities listed below, with a focus on teaching undergraduate and masters level courses on international relations, and with a particular focus on international relations theory (ideally specialist expertise in gender, feminist and postcolonial approaches to IR and/or other critical perspectives).
+Discharging the duties and responsibilities listed below, with a focus on teaching undergraduate and masters level courses on international relations, in particular convening the masters-level course 'European Defence and Security', and other courses related to the expertise of the appointed LSE Fellow.
 You will support students by holding regular office hours, providing feedback on progress and assessment and providing guidance, support and supervision for Dissertations.